 13. Dive an Australia’s top 10 spot: Wolf Rock

 Wolf Rock is a reputed dive spot to see Grey Nurse Sharks and many other biggies.
-We had to wait to get the advanced diver certification to go there as it is about 30m deep.
-It was a fantastic dive where we saw Grey Nurse Sharks, Leopard Sharks, Bull Rays, Giant Queensland Groupers, Turtles… One of these dives where you need two extra pairs of eyes to see all the life around you!
+You will need to get the advanced diver certification to go there as it is about 30m deep.
+We always have fantastic dives at Wolf Rock where we saw Grey Nurse Sharks, Leopard Sharks, Bull Rays, Giant Queensland Groupers, Turtles… One of these dives where you need two extra pairs of eyes to see all the life around you!
+It’s amazing to have such a fantastic dive site near Brisbane and it’s surely one of my favourite scuba diving spots in Australia.

 The diving shop in Rainbow Beach organises double dives.
 As the boat trip takes about 45mn and you need to stay out of the water for 1 hour between the two dives, don’t expect to be back before 2.30 pm.

-That’s it for now, but if you still have more time in the area, you can check the town nearby Tin Can Bay.
+That’s it for now about the things to do in Rainbow Beach, but if you still have more time in the area, you can check the town nearby Tin Can Bay.
+I’ve noted below a few additional tips to help you prepare for your visit to Rainbow Beach: when to go, where to stay and where to eat.

 Have you been to Rainbow Beach?
 What did you do there?
-Please leave a comment below!
+Share your experience in the comments below!

 Where is Rainbow Beach?

-Rainbow Beach is about three hours north of Brisbane, just in front of Fraser Island.
+Rainbow Beach is in Queensland, about three hours north of Brisbane, just in front of K’gari (Fraser Island).
 You don’t need a 4WD to drive from Brisbane to Rainbow Beach.
-But if you have on, you can go from Noosa to Rainbow Beach via the beach which is very scenic.
+But if you have one, you can go from Noosa to Rainbow Beach via the beach which is very scenic.
 Check the tide time to plan your trip!

 Did you like this article about things to do in Rainbow Beach?
 Add this to your Pinterest board: